-Situated on the frontier of the World Heritage Area, Te-Wahipounamu, South West New Zealand (1986), Haast has a permanent population of 300 people, covers an area of 2500 square kilometres and is made up of several small settlements (including the Haast Township, Haast Junction, Okuru, Hannahs Clearing, Neils Beach and Jackson Bay).
+Situated on the frontier of the UNESCO World Heritage Area, Haast has a permanent population of 249 people, covers an area of 2500 square kilometres.

 Today, Haast’s main industries are sea fishing, hunting and tourism.
-From 1 September to 14 November every year, the population explodes to over 1000 people during waitebait season.
+From 1 September to 14 November every year, the population explodes to over 1000 people during whitebait season.